 Laure-lise Robben and Koen Hermans, BE: Unravelling the homeless conundrum: to get help, you need an address.
-A case study of the reference address at a Public Center for Social Welfare in Belgium professor of social work and social policy at the Faculty of Social Sciences.
-His research focuses on homelessness, social work and evaluation research.
+A case study of the reference address at a Public Center for Social Welfare in Belgium

 Laure-lise Robben is a PhD student at LUCAS, the Centre for Care Research and Consultancy at KU Leuven, supervised by prof. dr. Koen Hermans.
 Funded by Belspo, her PhD project on homelessness trajectories and non-take-up of social rights from a dynamic perspective (acronym: TRAHOME) is a partnership together with the University of Ghent and the Université Catholique de Louvain.